pkuphil/ppkkuu/_pages/about.md

 profile:
   align: right
   image: prof_pic_color.jpg
-  image_circular: false
+  image_circular: false # crops the image to make it circular
   more_info: >
     <p></p>
     <p></p>

-selected_papers: true
+selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false
+social: false # includes social icons at the bottom of the page

 talks:
   - title: "Situated Objects and Illusion"